 Bradenton has an unusual form of government.
 The City is governed by a Mayor and five Council Members, the latter representing geographic wards.
 All are elected to staggered, four-year terms.
 The next election is in November of 2022.
-The Mayor appoints the police chief (subject confirmation of the City Council) and oversees the police department as a whole.
-He/she presides over Council Meetings but votes only in case of a tie.
-The Mayor can veto ordinances and when that happens, the Council must have a super majority to override.
-Historically, Bradenton's elected officials have had long tenures, although currently the Council has two newly elected members and another in his first term.
-All of

 Table 2: Principal Employers, New Hanover County, NC